hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 # Contributing to PyKX

 ## Introduction

-Contributing to an Open Source project can be daunting at first, but if you are proficient in both Python and Q, there is a relatively simple way to contribute to OSS.
+Contributing to an Open Source project can be daunting at first glance, but if you have some know-how in both Python and Q, you have an opportunity to become a contributor in KX's PyKX library.

 ### Enter PyKX

-[PyKX]() is a library tailored towards Python users that aims to bring them closer to the KDB+/Q environment by enabling the use of Q from a Python environment and viceversa.
-It also provides conversion between Python and Q types, making migrations from Python to q as seamless as possible.
+[PyKX]() is a library tailored towards Python users that aims to bring them closer to the KDB+/Q environment by enabling the use of Q from a Python environment and vice-versa.
+It also provides conversion between Python and Q types, making migrations from Python to Q as seamless as possible.
 We dedicated two fantastic articles that went into a lot more detail about this migration process [here]() and [here]().
 More specifically, we laid down a simple path that users should follow if they wished to perform a similar kind of migration.

 However, that's not the topic of today's blog post.
 As we have already established, PyKX is the perfect gateway into Open Source development for those with knowledge of both Python and Q, and in this article we will give you a step by step guide on how we  implemented a simple function and contributed to this fantastic library.

 Since we had some previous knowledge on [pandas](), we decided to tackle the pandas API that the PyKX team had been working on for a while.
 From our previous efforts with this API, we located a few functions that were in need of an implementation, so once we had our goals set we got down to business!

 ### Setting up the development environment

 The very first thing you should do after setting up your environment should be to fork [KxSystems/pykx]() into your own repository where you have permissions to create branches and do some actual work.

-The first roadblock for us however was the environment setup, since we hadn't worked on a Python library before.
 If you land on their [GitHub repository]() like we did, chances are you will take a look at their README.
-This is a really nice introduction to what PyKX is and their goals with the library, but for this section we will focus on the [`Building from Source`](https://github.com/github/pages-gem/issues/752) section.

-Here, you should follow their instructions carefully.
-In our case, we decided to install on Linux, since it is our platform of choice for these kind of projects, but installations steps are available for those using Windows as well!
+This is a really nice introduction to what PyKX is and their goals with the library, but for this section we will focus on the [`Building from Source`](https://github.com/github/pages-gem/issues/752) section.Here, you should follow their instructions carefully.
+In our case, we decided to install on Linux, since it is our platform of choice for these kind of projects, but Windows and OS X are viable options as well!

-As a side note, we were not able to setup the environment on Fedora Linux, but we were successful on Ubuntu both on bare metal and on [WSL]().
+Be sure to take a look at their `DEVELOPING.md` file for some development guidelines.
+This file contains the team's code styling preferences, so be sure to stick to them.

-The quick by step goes as follows:
+The quick step by step goes as follows:

  1. Install the build dependencies.
  2. Create the Python virtual environment (venv from now on) and activate it.
- 3. Run `pip3 install -U '.[all]'` to build the library and make it available on your venv.
+ 3. (Optional) Run `pip3 install -U '.[all]'` to build the library and make it available on your venv.

+Be aware that the last step may take a few minutes depending on your hardware.

 ---